allebb/hooker/README.md

 ### Finished!

-If all goes well, you should be able to access the 'ping' test page at: ``http://deploy.mysite.com/hooker.php?ping``.
+If all goes well, you should be able to access the 'ping' test page at: ``http://deploy.mysite.com/hooker.php?ping``, a successful installation should return the word 'PONG'.

 ## Configuration options